ryan-mcclue/unsw/scif1004/discussion.md

 This technology is evidenced where Tyrell states "More human than human is our motto" and when Inspector Bryant comments on the Replicants "They were designed to copy human beings in every way".
 As a result of these innovations, society devalues natural things, which ultimately leads to their removal.
 A dystopian landscape is depicted to show the consequences of a society with nothing natural.
-Expansive views of the city reveal an overwhelming presence of pollution, dirty machinery, unkept roads and absolutely no greenery.
+Expansive views of the city reveal an overwhelming presence of pollution, decrepit buildings, neon lights and absolutely no greenery.
 Dim lighting in conjunction with a persistent smog obscures the visibility of the city's human inhabitants who are the only things natural.
 This minimises the importance of the human presence, making them appear almost incidental, having been consumed by surrounding industrialisation.
-The bright spotlights that constantly sweep through windows disturb the normally dark ambience.
+Throughout the film, bright spotlights constantly sweep through the windows of buildings and disturb the dark ambience of scene.
-The spotlights act as a metaphor for the Sun's rays, symbolising the reversal of normally comforting natural light.
+The irritating nature of the spotlight symbolises the extent of society's distaste for the natural, in that normally comforting natural light is viewed as intrusive.
 The presence of the bonsai tree in Tyrell's office appears out of place, standing out as a remnant of the natural world in a starkly artificial environment.
-When Deckard asks Rachel about her owl "Is it artificial?", she immedietely replies with "of course" emphasising that having something natural is against societal norms.
 Tyrell's supreme opulence and high regard as the "god father of bioengineering" positions him as representative of what society aspires to live like.
 His building towering above the ground is symbolic of his god-like status and living so far apart from the natural world.
-It's clear that scientific advancements in bioengineering and cybernetics are portrayed as causing the removal of natural life by substituting organic lifeforms with artificial counterparts.
+It's apparent that scientific innovations in bioengineering and cybernetics are portrayed as causing the removal of natural life by substituting organic lifeforms with artificial counterparts.
 Science is therefore shown to be a force of evil.

 Scientific advancements in *Blade Runner* (1982) are also portrayed as allowing for the emulation of emotions.